Tim Lincecum: Pitching style

 When pitching, Lincecum would start with his back slightly to the plate, his left leg raised, and his glove held over his head.
 Then, he would take a step of about seven feet forward, maneuvering his hips over the place his left foot was now planted as he released the ball.
 This helped him to generate high velocity despite his slight build.
 The power behind the throws was generated not just from the arm, but also from the long stride and the hip muscles.
 Sportswriters Bob Nightengale and Robert Falkoff both thought that Lincecum was a similar pitcher to Roy Oswalt.

 Lincecum threw a four-seam fastball, but mostly used a two-seam fastball which he threw for more sinking movement to get more ground balls.
 This pitch had little lateral movement due to his overhand delivery and the speed at which the pitch was thrown.
 He had a curveball which broke away from right-handed hitters.
 These were his primary pitches when he first reached the major leagues, but as his career progressed, he added two more.
 In 2007, he added a changeup with a grip similar to that of a split-finger fastball.
 A fast pitch, his changeup appeared similar to his fastball for the first 30 ft, but then dove down sharply and tailed away from left-handed batters.
 The changeup was his favorite pitch to throw with two strikes.
 He had thrown a slider in college, and he started using it again in 2008, throwing it far more often by 2011.
 The slider was a pitch he used when ahead in the count, as he preferred to rely on his fastball when he was behind.
 He reached 99 mph with his fastball in rookie year.
 The fastball averaged 94.1 mph in 2008 and 92.4 mph in 2009, but by 2014 it was averaging less than 90 mph.
 His other pitches were typically in the high-70/low-80 mph range (approximately 128.75 km/h); these also slowed slightly as his career progressed.

+Legacy

+"One of these characters is Tim Lincecum.
+Where's Tim?
+I see him back there.
+Recognize the hair.
+When Tim entered the draft five years ago, nine teams passed him over before the Giants picked him up.
+Nobody thought somebody that skinny with that violent a delivery could survive without just flying apart.
+But now, with two Cy Youngs under his belt, everybody understands why he's called "The Freak."
+Before Game 5 last year, Tim was so relaxed he was singing in the clubhouse.
+That's how his teammates knew they were about to see something special.
+And after watching him pitch eight incredible innings, including a stretch of 11 strikes in a row, America learned sometimes it's a good idea to bet on the skinny guy.
+So, you and me."